-The Compensation Report provides information on KBC Group level remuneration principles and discloses remuneration figures for financial year 2016 based on European and national legislation.
-KBC introduced the KBC Remuneration Policy in 2010, which defines general remuneration guidelines for all staff and specific remuneration guidelines for those employees who could have a material impact on the risk profile of the company, also known as "Key Identified Staff".
-Due to the continuously changing legislation for financial institutions, insurance and asset management companies, the KBC Remuneration Policy has been amended each year.
+The Compensation Report provides information on remuneration principles at the level of KBC Group and discloses remuneration figures for financial year 2020 based on European and national legislation.
+KBC introduced the KBC Remuneration Policy in 2010.
+It defines general remuneration guidelines for all staff and specific remuneration guidelines for certain employees (referred to as 'Key Identified Staff') who may have a material impact on the risk profile of the company.
+Due to the fact that legislation applying to financial institutions, insurance companies and asset management companies is continuously changing, the KBC Remuneration Policy is amended each year.

-The report comprises general remuneration principles, specific principles for Key Identified Staff and disclosing information on remuneration.
+The report comprises general remuneration principles, specific principles for Key Identified Staff and information on remuneration disclosures.